Shiloh Museum of Ozark History

 What to know

-Ozarks.
+Nestled in a park-like, two-acre wooded setting in downtown Springdale, the Shiloh Museum of Ozark History serves the public by providing resources for finding meaning, enjoyment, and inspiration in the exploration of the Arkansas Ozarks.
 Visitors can enjoy Shiloh's exhibits, historic buildings, research library, programs, and special events.
 Located by the Razorback Regional Greenway, the museum's grounds feature picnic tables and gardens.
 Free admission.

-118 West Johnson Avenue
+118 West Johnson Avenue,

 Springdale, AR 72764